snigo/lost-types/packages/color/README.md

 #### `Color.name`

 Returns color name if color is one of CSS-supported [named colors](https://www.w3.org/TR/css-color-4/#named-colors).
+If color is semi-transparent (has alpha value less than 1) color name is concatenated with `*`.

 ```js